You are here

 Tuesday Night ALIVE

-“Afterwards I feel so refreshed and refocused on God and what He wants me to do.
-I can’t wait to continue this year and see it grow when I come back in years to come,” said Ramsey.
+“I loved Tuesday Night Alive.
+It is really inspiring to be able to come together with other Christians in the school setting,” said Ramsey, who in fall 2015 will start her veterinary medicine degree at the University of Illinois.
+“Afterwards I felt so refreshed and refocused on God and what He wants me to do.
+I can’t wait to see it grow when I come back in years to come.”